What is meant by "conflict of interest?"

 The Payment of Provider Invoice form acts as an invoice and approval form for needed outside services costing $1,000 or less.

 This form replaces the need for a separate agreement and invoice for services and allows for more efficient payment processing for certain low-dollar services.
 The Payment of Provider Invoice form is completed by the vendor and Budget Authority then submitted to Purchasing along with provider's completed IRS Form W-9 for further payment processing.
 If the vendor provides a separate invoice for their services, the invoice should be attached to the completed Payment of Provider Invoice form indicating Budget Authority approval (i.e., vendor signature is not required on form if separate invoice provided) then submitted to Purchasing.
 Examples of common services utilizing the Payment of Provider Invoice form include, but are not limited to, modeling services, purchase of student artwork, drama production services, and speaker fees.
 The Payment of Provider Invoice form can only be used with services costing $1,000 or less.
-Services anticipated to cost more than $1,000 require completion of a signed Service Agreement before services are initiated.
+Services anticipated to cost more than $1,000 require a formal agreement between the parties as approved by Business Services or completion of a signed Service Agreement before services are initiated.